PeteyChan/SimpleECS/README.md

 if(entity)            // same as entity.IsValid
 {}
 ```
-Entities and their components are stored in Archetypes which have contiguous arrays based on their components.
-Because of this, for performance reasons it's recommended to add all components you want on the entity
-during creation rather than calling Set() over and over.

 ### Component Callbacks
 There are 2 callbacks which components can implement.
 IOnSetCallback and IOnRemoveCallback.